statecharts/statecharts.github.io/_glossary/atomic-state.md

 ---
 title: Atomic state
-oneliner: a state that has no substates
+oneliner: A state that has no substates
 keywords: atomic, simple, empty state
 breadcrumbs:
   - id: state